palaashatri/genesis-ems/README.md

 spring.datasource.username=
 spring.datasource.password=
  ```
- 5. For Running the application, run `EmsApplication.java` file
+ 5. For Running the application, run using the `EmsApplication.java` file, or run directly through Spring Tool Suite
  6. After the web application starts successfully, go to [localhost:8989](http://localhost:8989) in your browser to view the application